MOSEK/mosek.rust/doc/source/api.rst

     The name which should be checked.
 *Returns:* ``(asgn,index)``
     ``asgn : i32``
-        Is non-zero if the name ``somename`` is assigned to a cone.
+        Is non-zero if name somename is assigned to a cone.
     ``index : i32``
-        If the name ``somename`` is assigned to a cone, then ``index`` is the name of the cone.
+        If the name somename is assigned to a cone, then index is the name of the cone.

-Checks whether the name ``somename`` has been assigned  to any cone.
-If it has been assigned to cone, then index of the cone is reported.
+Checks whether the name somename has been assigned  to any cone.

 .. index:: get_cone_name_len